KellerJordan/modded-nanogpt/records/track_3_small_optimization/README.md

 Such researchers therefore typically have a good picture of what really works and doesn't work.
 * Academic researchers in prestigious labs are typically well-connected to sources of information, both in terms of learning from other academics, and sometimes secretly learning what's going on inside the ostensibly-closed corporate labs.
 They therefore have a pretty good idea of what really works and doesn't work.
-* Academics at non-prestigous labs and independent researchers are left out to dry by this arrangement.
-Currently, their best source of information is in the open-source research published by the Chinese industrial labs.
+* Independent researchers and academics at non-prestigous labs are left out to dry.
+Currently, their best source of information is the open-source research published by the Chinese industrial labs.

 ### Response to a potential critique